ryansupak2/poliana-lego-scarface/docs/instructions.md

 * Each team of (4x) Pawns starts in the Jail that corresponds to its Team Color (Red|Green|Blue|Yellow).

 ### Jail

+* The entire Jail (approx. (4x) normal-sized Spaces) is treated as a single Space.
+* Only Pawns of the corresponding Color can be in Jail.
+(There is *no* situation where Pawns will be in a Jail of another Color).

 * On a Dice roll of [6] (each dice